 David DeSteno, a professor of psychology at Northeastern University and the author of The Truth About Trust: How It Determines Success in Life, Love, Learning, and More wrote a recent story for the HBR about how identifying commonalities on a team can lead to effectiveness.
 This is a concept that Cloverleaf was founded on.
-The belief that the first step towards building anything great is truly understanding the labor force that is working to accomplish the task.
-According to DeSteno,
+The belief is that the first step towards building anything great is truly understanding the labor force that is working to accomplish the task.
+According to DeSteno:

 Coming back to Desteno, he says, “when it comes to empathy and compassion, the most powerful tool is a sense of similarity – a belief that people’s interests are joined and, thus, that they’re all on the same team and will benefit from supporting each other.”

-He encourages those teams interested in becoming more effective to "take time to learn about team members, find commonalities or shared interests and begin to highlight them in discussion.
-Develop a team identity and encourage people to categorize themselves as part of it."
+He encourages those teams interested in becoming more effective to “take time to learn about team members, find commonalities or shared interests and begin to highlight them in a discussion.
+Develop a team identity and encourage people to categorize themselves as part of it.“

-Kevin Delaney, the co-founder of Quartz an online news site recently wrote about how something weird happened with their startup when they crossed the 150 employee mark in their growth.
+Kevin Delaney, the co-founder of Quartz an online news site recently wrote about how something weird happened with their startup when they crossed the 150-employee mark in their growth.
 He mentions that this was an experience that many startups encounter.
 He writes that once the staff exceeds 150 people, employees are no longer the single, cohesive, culture-reinforcing unit they were during the company’s earliest days.

 According to Delaney, one of the more prominent examples of an organization that worked hard to prevent this erosion in commonality and group identity is W.L.
 Gore & Associates, the maker of Gore-Tex fabric.

-"[Gore] has an unconventional approach to managing the changing dynamics that come with growth.
-The privately held manufacturer, which has more than 10,000 employees, generally doesn’t allow the staff at any of its factories to exceed 150 people before building another, self-contained factory next to it.
+“[Gore] has an unconventional approach to managing the changing dynamics that come with growth.
+The privately held manufacturer, which has over 10,000 employees, generally doesn’t allow the staff at any of its factories to exceed 150 people before building another, self-contained factory next to it.
 That’s because founder Bill Gore felt that when a unit of workers got big enough, “we decided” became “they decided,” as management writer Gary Hamel, who has studied the company, explains it.
-Gore understood that workers in a 150-person unit could all know one another, and share a commitment to group goals and values—and that any growth beyond that would change those dynamics."
+Gore understood that workers in a 150-person unit could all know one another, and share a commitment to group goals and values—and that any growth beyond that would change those dynamics.”